Pyar Deewangi Hai (TV series): Plot

 Rabi and Mateen are cousins who want to get married.
 Rabi's family includes her mother Saima, her brother Iqbal and her sister Sara, and Mateen's family includes his mother Naseem and his father Aslam.
-After Naseem rejects Rabi, Saima recommends that Rabi should marry her other cousin Dawood (Sami Khan) instead, and Dawood's family only includes his mother Sajida.
+After Naseem rejects Rabi, Saima recommends that Rabi should marry her other cousin Dawood instead, and Dawood's family only includes his mother Sajida.
 But, after Mateen almost commits suicide, Naseem is forced to get Rabi and Mateen married.
 Dawood is heartbroken after this since he likes Rabi.
 After their marriage, Naseem starts to physically and mentally abuse Rabi.
 Naseem starts to make up lies about Rabi and Dawood having an affair, turning Mateen against Rabi.

 After a while, Naseem keeps abusing Rabi, and lying about it to Mateen and Aslam.
 Mateen finds out eventually and threatens to leave the house with Rabi, but Naseem starts fake crying in order for Mateen and Rabi to stay.
 Naseem even tries to make Rabi incapable of having a child.
 Naseem starts driving Rabi so insane that one day, Rabi, after having had enough, declares war against Naseem.
 Naseem decides to get Mateen married to her niece, Zebi.
 Mateen swears on Rabi that he won't marry Zebi, but after falling for his mother's lies, Mateen ultimately marries Zebi, unbeknownst to Rabi.

 Mateen overhears Naseem and Zebi's conversation about how they made Rabi crazy and didn't make Rabi have children, which leaves Mateen heartbroken.
 Mateen then confronts his mother, yells at her, and leaves.
-After Mateen comes back home, Rabi finds out that Mateen married Zebi, and when she goes to confront Mateen, Mateen asks for forgiveness from Rabi.
+After Mateen returns home, Rabi finds out that Mateen married Zebi, and when she goes to confront Mateen, Mateen asks for forgiveness from Rabi.
 But, she then says that whenever someone falsely swears on someone, then that person dies.
 So, due to this, Rabi decides to kill herself because Mateen falsely swore on Rabi that he wouldn't marry Zebi but he did marry her anyway.
 Rabi grabs the knife but Mateen tries to stop her, and when Aslam and Dawood arrive at the house, Rabi, uncontrollably and accidentally, slits Mateen's throat.